az0/entity-metadata/README.md

 # Large files

-The original and processed data sets can be very large, so some data sets may not be committed to this repository.
-Please use the links to download the files from their original sources.
+The original and processed data sets can be very large, so most data sets are not committed to this repository.
+Please use either

+1. Download the original and use the programs here to process them, or
+2. Download the processed files from the SourceForge repository.

 # License

 The code is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html), and the data sets belong to the original data owners.
+Please consult the original sources for data licenses.

 # Other resources